ndagri/agrilogs/README.md

-# agrilogs
+# LogScope
-Agrinaut based application for exploring logstash data
+Teranaut based application for exploring logstash data

 Work in progress, not currently usable.